Follow Italianism

 The teacher Nicola Brutti, from the University of Padua, warned that the Italian Constitutional Court may be signaling possible unconstitutionality in the new citizenship legislation.
-The analysis stems from the sentence 142, published this Thursday, 31st, which confirms that the Italian citizenship is transmitted by filiation, without the need for a direct territorial link with Italy.
+The analysis stems from the sentence 142, published this Thursday, the 31st, which confirms that Italian citizenship is transmitted through descent, without the need for a direct territorial link to Italy.

 The new rule, known as the Tajani Decree, was established by the decree-law of March 28, 2025 and converted into Law 74/2025.
 It replaces the 1992 legislation and significantly changes the rules for the recognition of citizenship by descent (jure sanguinis).